Guidelines for using UFT tests in LoadRunner Professional

-When creating test scripts in Unified Functional Testing (UFT) that are going to be used as GUI Vuser scripts in a LoadRunner testing scenario, you need to follow certain guidelines to ensure smooth integration of the script.
-For detailed explanations about creating tests in UFT, see the UFT documentation.
+When creating test scripts in Unified Functional Testing (UFT) that are going to be used as GUI Vuser scripts in a LoadRunner Professional testing scenario, you need to follow certain guidelines to ensure smooth integration of the script.
+For detailed explanations about creating tests in UFT, see the UFT One Help Center.

-UFT offers several features that are designed specifically for integration with LoadRunner.
-Some UFT features, however, may not be available when they are integrated with LoadRunner.
-For more information about specific limitations, see the UFT readme.
+UFT offers several features that are designed specifically for integration with LoadRunner Professional.
+Some UFT features, however, may not be available when they are integrated with LoadRunner Professional.
+For more information about specific limitations, see the UFT One Help Center.

 To measure the performance of the server, you define transactions.
 A transaction represents an action or a set of actions that you are interested in measuring.
 You define transactions within your Vuser script by enclosing the appropriate sections of the script with start and end transaction statements.